Rate limits

 Asking for more

 Need a higher limit?
-Email support@unifapi.com with your workspace ID (in the dashboard) and a rough QPS estimate.
+Email support@unifapi.com with your workspace ID, the Skill or operation you are running, and a rough QPS estimate.